 English teachers have the inconsiderate habit of assigning mammoth-sized works of literature to read and then actually expecting you to do it.
 This wouldn't be so bad except that invariably the requisite reading is as boring as fly fishing in an empty lake.
 Half of those books don't even have discernible plots.
 And let's face it -- the Cliff's Notes are pretty time-consuming too.
 Worry no more.
 The 100 Best Books of All Time.
-The World Library is a list of the 100 best books, as proposed by one hundred writers from fifty-four different countries, compiled and organized in 2002 by the Norwegian Book Club.
+Many publishers have lists of 100 best books, defined by their own criteria.

 This article enumerates some lists of "100 best" books for which there are fuller articles.
 Among them, Science Fiction: The 100 Best Novels (Xanadu, 1985) and Modern Fantasy: The 100 Best Novels (Grafton, 1988) are collections of 100 short essays by a single author, David Pringle, with moderately long critical introductory chapters also by Pringle.
 For publisher Xanadu, Science Fiction was the first of four "100 Best" books published from 1985 to 1988.
 What should I read next.
 Home.
 The A.V.
 Club.